emmanuelist/MetaFlux/README.md

 - **MetaFluxToken (MFT)**: ERC-20 token for rewards and potential governance
 - **NFTBadges**: ERC-721 tokens representing achievements

+## Deployment Information

+**Deployment Account**: `0x96372f0536251C670A1b93ac534CD860fB9042A3`

+All MetaFlux contracts are deployed from this account address on the Pharos blockchain.

 ## Architecture

 MetaFlux follows a modular design with separate contracts for distinct functionality that interact through well-defined interfaces: